Portmeirion Town Hall: History

 Williams-Ellis created the Hercules Room by acquiring the ceiling from the banqueting hall at Emral Hall, near Maelor in Flintshire just before it was demolished in 1936.
+He managed to buy the ceiling cheaply for £13 at the pre-demolition auction, subsequently also buying the stone mullioned windows and fireplaces.
 The Emral estate had been established by the former member of parliament, Sir Roger Puleston, and rebuilt by his descendants in the early 18th century.
 The ceiling was barrel vaulted and depicted the labours of Hercules and the signs of the zodiac in white plaster cast.
 According the architectural historian, Nigel R. Jones, Williams-Ellis's work at Portmeirion, and his work on the town hall in particular, earned him a reputation in the architectural world for creating "a home for fallen buildings".
-A statue of Hercules, which had been sculpted by William Brodie in 1863, was relocated from Aberdeen to Portmeirion and erected outside the town hall in 1960.
+A statue of Hercules, which had been sculpted by William Brodie in 1863, was relocated from Aberdeen to Portmeirion and erected near the town hall in 1960.

 In 1967, the town hall was used as a filming location and also as the main production office for the British television series, The Prisoner, in which a British intelligence agent played by Patrick McGoohan and known as "Number Six" was imprisoned in a mysterious coastal village.
-Between 2012 and 2018, the town hall served as one of the main venues for the art and music festival, Festival N°6, the title of which recalled the name of the fictitious agent.
+Between 2012 and 2018, the town hall served as one of the main venues for the art and music festival, Festival N°6, the title of which recalled the number of the fictitious agent.
 Performers at the town hall included the singer, Charlotte Church, in 2016, the pop band Dutch Uncles in 2017, and the singer, Fenne Lily, in 2018.